 Berni’s competitor Accord Management Systems make similar claims for their assessment tool.
 They rate franchisee candidates on four dimensions.

-The ‘ideal’ franchisee is highly results-orientated, driven and independent, but not as much as the “ideal” CEO of an entrepreneurial business.
 Like Berni, Accord also claims that the closer a franchisor can get to defining the ideal franchise profile and selecting candidates who fit that profile, the more money the franchisor will make in royalties.

 What’s more important – franchisee performance or ‘fitting in’?